codership/documentation/galeracluster/source/galeraparameters.rst

 Defines the point at which the cluster triggers manual eviction to a certain node value.
 Setting this parameter as an empty string causes it to clear the eviction list on the node where it is set.

-.. seealso:: For more information on the eviction and Auto Eviction process, see :doc:`autoeviction`.
+.. note:: **See Also**: For more information on the eviction and Auto Eviction process, see :doc:`autoeviction`.

 +-----------------------+---------+------------+------------+
 | Default Value         | Dynamic | Introduced | Deprecated |